volodymyrsamotiy/SONiC/doc/warm-reboot/MLNX_FAST_FAST_BOOT.md

 ## <b> When to execute ISSU end? </b>

-The possible W/A can check when the default route was added?

 ## <b> Who should set ```WARM_RESTART_TABLE```?
 CLI?
 User? </b>

 ## <b> Can we addapt SONiC warm reboot flow by using INIT/APPLY view approach inside syncd? </b>